Follow us on social media

 To be eligible for the free travel study program, students must:

-- Must be admitted as an undergraduate student by the fall semester.
+- Must be admitted as an undergraduate student by the start of fall semester.

 Application Process